All Episodes

 And we'll get onto the information showing that in a moment.

-The evidence of my own eyes and the is just my anecdotation living in the real world, living in reality.
+The evidence of my own eyes and here is just my anecdote, but living in the real world, living in reality, that's just not the case.

 Or sexual assault.

-What were they like pre-the-year 2000?
+What were they like pre-the year 2000 against now?

 Note that he's ignoring things like sexual assault.

-Oh, yeah than this.
+Oh, that's more interesting than this.

 But he's got a lot of nice graphs which are included in this article because he likes to cite polls saying that people, well, people feel like crime is up.

-But I don't like well, Fraser Nelson disagrees with how you feel because he's got very selectively chosen surveys where a line goes down, which normally would break Fraser Nelson's heart because he only likes it when graphs go up.
+Well, Fraser Nelson disagrees with how you feel because he's got very selectively chosen surveys where a line goes down, which normally would break Fraser Nelson's heart because he only likes it when graphs go up.

-Yeah, but it's not is not how I feel.
+Yeah, but it's not how I feel.

 I mean, I literally walked out of the office a month ago and watched somebody get stabbed.

-Yeah, we've all witnessed crime first hand.
+Yeah, we've all witnessed crime firsthand.

-But the thing is as well, and this is another part of it, the way that the this survey is distributed across the county.
+But the thing is, as well, and this is another part of it, the way that this survey is distributed across the county, we all know that there are some places which have basically no crime.

-There are still some havens, of course, Operation Scatter is trying to change that by putting in violent criminals into your next door, uh into your next door neighbor's old house by paying off landlords.
+Of course, Operation Scatter is trying to change that by putting in violent criminals into your next door, into your next door neighbor's old house, by paying off landlords.

-But there are still parts of the country that serve as a haven where basically no crime is committed, but there are also parts of the country that are massive hotspots for crime, where a lot of crime spikes happen every single day.
+But there are also parts of the country that are massive hotspots for crime, where a lot of crime spikes happen every single day.

-And so the way that this is distributed in this survey means that you will necessarily be under-reporting the criminal hotspots and under reporting the crime that may be going on there, because that's maybe only one or two households over a thousand.
+And so the way that this is distributed in this survey means that you will necessarily be under-reporting the criminal hotspots and underreporting the crime that may be going on there, because that's maybe only one or two households over a thousand.

 So that's one way.

-He carries on to say, I'd also argue not just that the streets are safer, but that in general, this is probably the best time to be alive ever.
+He carries on to say, I'd also argue not just that the streets are safer, but that in general, this is probably the best time to be alive, ever.

 The best time to be alive.

-That's a better than the 1950s, for example.
+This is better than the 1950s, for example.

 Who does he think he's kidding exactly?

-Uh Well, you got it past the editor of the Times.
+Well, you got it past the editor of the Times.

 So presumably they thought that there was some kind of merit to this.